Lavender Uses: Culinary, Home & Care Guide for Makers

 • Lavender vinegar: steep dried buds with white wine vinegar for a floral-acidic base suited to vinaigrettes, pickled onions, and herbal shrubs.

-For food-service buyers, lavender should be treated like a high-impact herb rather than a bulk filler.
+For food-service buyers, treat lavender like a high-impact herb rather than a bulk filler.
 A bakery producing lavender lemon cookies may need only a few ounces per production cycle, while a tea blender may require consistent particle size, clean organoleptic notes, and documentation for every lot.
-If your team is building a broader botanical pantry, The Rike’s guidance on sustainable living and homesteading practices can support cross-merchandising between herbs, pantry goods, and low-waste kitchen supplies.
+If you're building a broader botanical pantry, explore edible tree harvests to cross-merchandise herbs, pantry goods, and low-waste kitchen supplies.

 Dried lavender buds are well suited to refillable home goods because they are lightweight, visually recognizable, and easy to portion.
 For B2B retailers, lavender sachets can be sold as finished goods, refill packs, workshop materials, or add-ons in gift baskets.
 Breathable natural-fiber pouches are preferable to sealed plastic because airflow allows the dried botanical material to release scent without trapping residual moisture.